Who is protecting the reining horse’s welfare?

 What do you think?

-Please vote for Change on our Poll – click on the link.
+Please vote for Change on our Poll – the poll is now closed.

 © 2016 reiningtrainers.com All rights reserved.